Date Updated: 08/26/2025

 Side effects and cautions

-Direct vasodilators are strong medicines that generally are used only when other medicines haven't controlled blood pressure well enough.
+Vasodilators are strong medicines.
+They generally are used only when other medicines haven't controlled blood pressure well enough.

-These medicines have a number of side effects.
+Vasodilators may have side effects.
 Some side effects may need to be treated by taking other medicines.

 • Fast heartbeat.